 Recently, a study found that probiotic supplements can help pregnant women with gestational diabetes.
 Some women during the course of their pregnancy get diagnosed with gestational diabetes, which might make the pregnancy period even harder.
 With the help of probiotics, they will be able to keep their blood sugar under control.
 Probiotics encourage the growth of good bacteria in the stomach.
-There should be more good bacteria than bad bacteria in the stomach for the stomach to function properly without creating any health issues, such as diarrhoea, nausea, and constipation.
-Other than taking probiotics supplements, yoghurt and kombucha also contain high levels of probiotics, which can help soothe the stomach.
+There should be more good bacteria than bad bacteria in the stomach for the stomach to function properly without creating any health issues, such as diarrhea, nausea, and constipation.
+Other than taking probiotics supplements, yogurt also contains a high level of probiotics, which can help soothe the stomach.

 A Healthy Diet is Key